 Given the need for global-scale routine monitoring of the abundance and distribution of ozone and associated trace gas species, a proposal was put forward for the inclusion of GOME-2 on the MetOp satellites.
 MetOp-A was launched on 19 October 2006 as part of the Initial Joint Polar System (IJPS) in co-operation with NOAA in the USA.
-The second polar-orbiting satellite in the series, MetOp-B, was successfully launched on 17 September 2012.
-MetOp-A and MetOp-B are flying on a sun-synchronous orbit with a repeat cycle of 29 days and an equator crossing time of 09:30 LT (descending mode).
+The second polar-orbiting satellite, MetOp-B, was successfully launched on 17 September 2012.
+The third and last polar-orbiting satellite in the series, MetOp-C, was successfully launched on 7 November 2018.
+The MetOp satellites are flying on a sun-synchronous orbit with a repeat cycle of 29 days and an equator crossing time of 09:30 LT (descending mode).

 GOME-2 is a nadir-scanning UV-VIS spectrometer (Munro et al., 2006), covering the spectral range between 240 and 790 nm with a spectral resolution between 0.26 nm and 0.51 nm (FWHM).
 Additionally, two polarisation components are measured with polarisation measurement devices (PMDs) at 30 broad-band channels covering the full spectral range.
 The default swath width of the GOME-2 scan is 1920 km, which enables global coverage in about 1.5 days.
-GOME-2 ground pixels have a default footprint size of 80×40 km in the forward scan, which is four times smaller than those for GOME (320×40 km), but larger than those for SCIAMACHY (30×60 km) and OMI (24×13 km at nadir).
+GOME-2 ground pixels have a default footprint size of 80×40 km2 in the forward scan, which is four times smaller than those for GOME (320×40 km2), but larger than those for SCIAMACHY/ENVISAT (30×60 km2), OMI/AURA (24×13 km2 at nadir) and TROPOMI/SentineI-5P (7×3.5 km2 at nadir).
 Owing to a non-linear movement of the scan mirror, the ground pixel size remains nearly constant over the full scan.
-In the tandem mode, GOME-2/Metop-A operates on a reduced swath width of 960 km with an increased spatial resolution (approx. 40×40 km), while GOME-2/Metop-B operates on a nominal wide swath at 1920 km.
+In the tandem mode, GOME-2/Metop-A operates on a reduced swath width of 960 km with an increased spatial resolution (approx. 40×40 km2), while GOME-2/MetOp-B and GOME-2/MetOp-C operates on a nominal wide swath at 1920 km.
 This implementation increases both the daily coverage and the spatial resolution of GOME-2 measurements.
 GOME-2 tandem operations started on 15 July 2013.

 Based on the successful work with the GOME data processors, the German Aerospace Centre (DLR) plays a major role in the design, implementation and operation of the GOME-2 ground segment for the trace gas column products.
-DLR is a partner in the Satellite Application Facility on Atmospheric Composition Monitoring (AC SAF), which is part of the EUMETSAT Polar System (EPS) ground segment, and is responsible in this project for the generation of total column amounts of the various trace gases and cloud properties which may be retrieved from GOME-2 level 1b products.
+DLR is a partner in the Satellite Application Facility on Atmospheric Composition Monitoring (ACSAF), which is part of the EUMETSAT Polar System (EPS) ground segment, and is responsible in this project for the generation of total column amounts of the various trace gases and cloud properties which may be retrieved from GOME-2 level 1b products.

-1.3 Overview of the GDP 4.8 algorithm
+1.3 Overview of the GDP algorithm

 The operational GOME-2 trace gas column products from MetOp-A and MetOp-B are generated at the DLR using the UPAS (Universal Processor for UV/VIS Atmospheric Spectrometers) environment version 1.3.9 implementing the level-1-to-2 GOME Data Processor (GDP) 4.8 algorithm.
+The GOME-2 trace gas column products from MetOp-C, are generated using the UPAS environment version 1.4.0 implementing the GDP 4.9 algorithm.